Wonder Woman: Godwatch: Story

 Cheetah and Diana clashed over the years, and Cheetah's last job was to bring to Veronica the last ingredient for a rite necessary to summon the witch Circe: once she appeared, she strikes a deal with Cale, who wants to bind Deimos and Phobos, snatching their scepter from them.
 In the scepter is a soulstone, containing the soul of Izzy: she wants Circe to free her after she bound the two twins.
 Circe tells her that to succeed she must follow every instruction she delivers her to the letter.

-Trying to stop a terrorist attack, Diana is tricked from Circe to use the Lasso on her: once she has contact with it, she can perform the ritual she promised to Veronica, binding Phobos and Deimos to a couple of dogs.
+Trying to stop a terrorist attack, Diana is tricked by Circe to use the Lasso on her; once she has contact with it, she can perform the ritual she promised to Veronica, binding Phobos and Deimos to a couple of dogs.
 Then, getting back to Washington, she realizes that the soulstone is broken, telling Veronica Izzy's soul is no longer in there.
 The twins are threatened and in their state they must answer: Izzy is imprisoned together with Ares, Phobos and Deimos father The only way to get Isadore back is to free the God of War, unleashing eternal violence on Earth: Circe disagrees, but Veronica does not care and she will do what she has to have her daughter back.

 Wonder Woman meets Veronica Cale in Las Vegas, participating in a fundraising event for the victims of war in the Middle East.
 The two discuss about why Veronica decided to spend fifteen million dollars for the date: Diana knows Veronica uses Team Poison to deal with human traffickers around the world, and their personal guards killed several criminals.
 After talking about the no-kill clause of the Justice League, Veronica confesses that she wanted Diana to perform a mission for her: some of the criminals she tried to stop are coming for her, and she wants to be protected, but also she wants the criminals to remain alive, so she can cut a deal with them.
 Diana knows Team Poison would not be able to use non-lethal force, so she accepts: she does not know that Doctor Cyber analyze her phenomenal Lasso of Truth during the conversation.